baboleevan/aQuery/README.md

 Its aim is exactly the same : perform basic tasks in few lines of code.
 You will find the "magic" `$` function that does everything, and most of the functions available in jQuery Framework can be found in aQuery too : `elt.prop()`, `elt.attr()`, `$.ajax()`...
 All of these are implemented and work the same way !

 ## Comparison with/without
-Here is a code example that do not use aQuery :
+Here is a code example that does not use aQuery :
 ```java
 LinearLayout msgsContainer = (LinearLayout) findViewById(R.id.msgs_container);